Accessibility statement for cps.gov.uk

 We will audit the site to cover accessibility issues following any major changes to the functionality of the site.
 We will then audit the site once a year to identify and address any accessibility issues.

 Preparation of this accessibility statement

-This website was last tested on 12 May 2021.
+This website was tested in May 2021.
 The test was carried out by CIVIC Computing Limited.